rbraeunlich/formic/README.md

 ## Running the example

+There exist two possibilities to start the example application.
+The first one is to use Heroku to deploy the application and run it (see the button above).
+The second one is to download the sources and start the application locally.

+In order to start the sample application locally, two environment variables have to be set: PORT and TMPDIR.
+PORT defines the port on which the web application will run and TMPDIR is used to store the persisted objects.
-In order to start the sample application clone the project and start sbt in the root directory.
+After that, clone the project and start sbt in the root directory.
 Then switch into the exampleJVM project and then enter `reStart`:
 ```
 sbt
 project exampleJVM
 reStart
 ```

 Simply using `run` might conflict with the main class ScalaJS expects.
-The webserver then starts on 0.0.0.0:8080, so you can access it either using your current ip or `localhost`.
+The webserver then starts on 0.0.0.0:PORT, so you can access it either using your current ip or `localhost`.
-The example for strings and trees is present at the root page or `index`.
-If you want to play collborative battleship you have to navigate to `localhost:8080/battleship`.
+The example for strings, trees and basic JSON is present at the root page or `index`.
+If you want to play collborative battleship you have to navigate to `localhost:PORT/battleship`.
 If another player wants to join the Battleship game he/she has to copy the id into the input field next to start and press it.

+The `/battleship` url is also valid on Heroku.

 ## Starting